-The convenience and safety of air travel makes it the foremost choice for travelers.
-Millions of people around the world catch a flight and reach their destination every single day.
+More than 100,000 flights take place on a daily basis.
+This means that 6 million people world wide get packed into the narrow fuselage of the commercial airplanes and spend 1 to 15 hours to get to their destinations.
+The convenience and safety of flying makes it the main choice for travelers.
 After all, there is no faster way to get to where you want to be than to fly there.
-However, there are certain risks associated with the long flights, especially the onset of deep vein thrombosis in travelers.
+However, there are certain risks associated with the long flights, especially the onset of deep vein thrombosis.

 The Economy Class Syndrome